playfulprogramming/playfulprogramming/content/crutchcorn/collections/art-of-accessibility/posts/art-of-a11y-preface/index.md

 - Vibration motors, for non-visual alerts
 - Buttons, for those with limited mobility ([one such workflow is demonstrated by this Apple ad](https://www.youtube.com/watch?v=XB4cjbYywqg))

+// TODO: Add unlisted link on my channel about the Apple ad "Sady", it's been removed from YouTube

 > How does accessibility pertain to React, Angular, and Vue?

 Like every other aspect of application development; you don't get perfect results without putting in the effort to making sure that aspect of your app works well.